csegura/json-processor/readme.md

 # JSON Processor

-Welcome to the JSON Processor project!
 This tool allows you to process JSON files ultra **FAST** using a series of transformation steps defined in a steps file.

 ## Overview